www.icicleUK.com

 Routes in France are graded for difficulty using a six level system.F - Facile: Easy, suitable for initiation.
 PD - Peu Difficile: Slightly difficult, suitable for beginners.
 AD - Assez Difficile: Moderately difficult, suitable for accompanied beginners.
 D - Difficile: Difficult, for those accustomed to the sport.
 TD - Tres Difficile: Very difficult and physically demanding.
 ED - Extrem Difficile: Extremely difficult and very physically demanding.

 The course is aimed at beginners on via ferrata, and is carefully designed to develop your skills during the week.
 You are led throughout by qualified leaders and guides, so are in the best of hands at all times.
-Note this is not always the case in with some operators in the Dolomites, where unqualified leaders are not uncommon!
+Note this is not always the case in with some operators in the Dolomites, where unqualified leaders are sadly not uncommon!

 For this course you need no previous experience, just a basic level of hill fitness, and a willingness to learn and have a great laugh.
-These courses are great fun, and the mountain scenary is always stunning.
+These courses are great fun, and the mountain scenery is always stunning.

 Dates: these are listed in the column on the right, and they show the live availability from our secure online booking system.
 When you book online, you receive immediate confirmation, your Alpine Information Booklet, course specific kit list and invoice.